 Information about system executions is usually stored in log files, called execution logs.
 These logs help with troubleshooting and hence help system engineers understand the behavior of the system under analysis across its different executions.
 We distinguish between normal and abnormal system executions.
 The former represents an expected behavior of the system, while the latter represents an anomalous system behavior, possibly leading to a failure.
 These system executions are therefore stored in labeled execution logs, where the label refers to whether the execution is normal or not.

-An execution log can be defined as a sequence of consecutive log entries that represent the behavior of the system over a given time period.
-A log entry contains: i) an ID, ii) the timestamp at which the logged event was recorded; iii) the log message denoting the occurrence of an event, also called \textit{log event occurrence} and iv) the parameter value(s) recorded for that specific log event occurrence. \figurename~\ref{log} shows an example of log containing ten log entries (seven of which are displayed in the figure).
-For instance, the log entry with ID=4 in the figure contains the timestamp ``16:05:14'', an occurrence of log event \emph{gyroscope\_sensor}, and the corresponding parameter values ($0.0012$, $-0.0086$ and $0.0020$).
+An execution log can be defined as a sequence of consecutive log entries that capture the behavior of the system over a given time period.
+A log entry contains: i) an ID; ii) the timestamp at which the logged event was recorded; iii) the log message denoting the occurrence of an event, called \textit{log event occurrence}~\cite{le2021logNeural, zhang2019robust} (also called occurrence of log template~\cite{wu2023effectiveness}); and iv) the parameter value(s) recorded for that specific log event occurrence. \figurename~\ref{log} shows an example of an execution log containing ten log entries (seven of which are displayed in the figure).
+For instance, the log entry with ID=4 in the figure contains the timestamp ``16:05:14'', an occurrence of log event \emph{gyroscope\_sensor\_reading}, and the corresponding parameter values ($0.0012$, $-0.0086$ and $0.0020$).
 The different log entries collected in a log are chronologically ordered w.r.t. their recorded timestamps.